-But what do these interactions look like?
-Here are several real world examples of microaggressions, including some we've assisted students in addressing at Epicodus.
-(Note that the "hidden messages" aren't necessarily the intent of the person committing the microaggression, but how the message could be perceived by members of marginalized groups.)
+Here are several real-world examples of microaggressions, including some we've assisted students in addressing at Epicodus.
+The "hidden messages" might or might not be the intent of the person committing the microaggression, but either way, their effect on members of marginalized groups is the same.

 The term microaggression combines the words "micro" and "aggression," but in some ways the term is misleading because the impact of microaggressions long-term is very significant.
-According to Dr. David Wang Sue:
+According to Dr. Sue:

 (Microaggressions) have been found to: (a) assail the mental health of recipients, (b) create a hostile and invalidating work or campus climate, (c) perpetuate stereotype threat, (d) create physical health problems, (e) saturate the broader society with cues that signal devaluation of social group identities, (f) lower work productivity and problem solving abilities, and (g) be partially responsible for creating inequities in education, employment and health care.

 These issues arise because microaggressions themselves can be subtle even if their impact isn't.
 The following quote from Dr. Sue illustrates this.
-While he speaks specifically of their impact on people of color in this quotation, these issues also apply for women and people from other disadvantaged groups.
+While he speaks specifically of their impact on people of color here, these issues also apply to women and people from other minority groups.

 But what should we do if we are involved in a microaggression, whether as the target, a witness, or the person committing it?
-Let's outline best practices and guidelines on handling microaggressions from each of these three roles:
+Here are some tips on handling microaggressions from each of these three roles:

 If you stepped on someone's foot, you'd apologize, right?
 Even if it was completely unintentional, you still stepped on them.
 And that can hurt!
 Well, the same goes for microaggressions; while their damaging "hidden messages" aren't always intended, they still hurt.
 So they deserve acknowledgement, an apology, and reflection to prevent them from occurring again.
-Here are steps to follow when you commit a microaggression:
+Here are some things you can do when you commit a microaggression:

 When we're targets of microaggressions, we shouldn't immediately assume the perpetrator has hurtful intentions.
 We are more likely to handle situations in a productive, non-confrontational way if we don't assume others' intentions are hostile.
 If someone stepped on your foot, that doesn't mean they're on a mission to intentionally hurt peoples' feet, right?
 In most cases, it was probably an accident.
 That said, just like there's nothing wrong with telling somebody they stepped on your foot, there's also nothing wrong with telling somebody they hurt you with a microaggression.